AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_fqdn.html.markdown

   * `fqdn` - (Optional) FQDN.
 Example: "facebook.com"
   * `proto` - (Optional) Protocol.
 Valid values: "all", "tcp", "udp", "icmp"
   * `port` - (Optional) Port.
 Example "25"
-    * protocol 'all' will default to 'all' regardless of input
+    * for protocol "all", port must be set to "all"
-    * icmp type/code is expected as 0-39/0-19 or None or "ping" in the port field
+    * for protocol “icmp”, port must be set to “ping”

 ## Import